brianhhu/VR_HeadMovements/README.md

     @Article{Masciocchi_etal09,
-    Title                    = {{E}veryone knows what is interesting: {S}alient locations which should be fixated}, Author                   = {C. Masciocchi and S. Mihalas and D. Parkhurst and E. Niebur}, Journal                  = {Journal of Vision},
+    Title                    = {{E}veryone knows what is interesting: {S}alient locations which should be fixated}, Author                   = {Masciocchi, Christopher M. and Mihalas, Stefan and Parkhurst, Derrick and Niebur, Ernst}, Journal                  = {Journal of Vision},
     Year                     = {2009},
     Month                    = {October},